Get matched with vetted scholarships and enter our

 University of Virginia

-• Current students who have at least a 3.4 GPA are eligible for a variety of merit-based scholarships
+• College of Arts and Sciences students who have at least a 3.4 GPA are eligible for a variety of merit-based scholarships

 Western Michigan University